-- at least two (2) printed hardbound copies (or such numbers as may be determined by the faculty) of the final research project/dissertation/thesis;

-- one (1) electronic copy (PDF format);

-- Final Submission for Research Project/Dissertation/Thesis form;

-- Repository form; and

-- Correction Report form (if applicable).
+- at least one (1) printed hardbound copy (or such numbers as may be determined by the faculty) of the final research report/dissertation/thesis; - one (1) electronic copy (PDF format); - Final Submission of Thesis/Dissertation form; - Repository Policy For Universiti Malaya Postgraduate Theses/Dissertation/Research Reports form; and - Correction Report form (if applicable).

-All the required forms can be downloaded from the IGS website (http://ips.um.edu.my) under Current Students.
+All the required forms can be downloaded from the MAYA portal in the https://umsitsguide.um.edu.my/index.html .

-The submitted electronic copy of the research project/dissertation/thesis (in PDF format) in a compact disc (CD) or USB flash drive must be labeled with the following details (Figure 4.1):
+The submitted electronic copy of the research report/dissertation/thesis (in PDF format) in a USB flash drive or any valid source of electronic copy must be labeled with the following details:

 - Name

-- Matric no.
+- Registration no.

-- Title of research project/dissertation/thesis
+- Title of research report/dissertation/thesis

 - Faculty/Academy/Institute/Centre

 - Year of submission (current year)